The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 As the flow executes, check out the ORFS directory contents and their significance.

-If you started running a design and the terminal in which you initiated the run was closed for some reason, you may want to delete all partially generated files and start a fresh run(`ibex` in this case).
+If you started running a design and the terminal in which you initiated the run had some errors for some reason, you may want to delete all partially generated files and start a fresh run(`ibex` in this case).
 You can accomplish this task by:

 ```
 make clean_all DESIGN_CONFIG=./designs/sky130hd/ibex/config.mk
 ```

 You can also delete files related to individual stages of RTL to GDSII conversion like synthesis, floorplanning, macro placement, clock-tree synthesis,  routing and layout generation `clear_all` by `clean_synth`, `clean_floorplan`, `clean_place`, `clean_cts`, `clean_route`, `clean_finish` respectively.

+ORFS can generally restart from a previous partial run, so in that case these clear instructions can be ignored.

 ### Viewing ORFS Directory Structure And Results